 Bursaries and Scholarships

-The University of Suffolk Bursary is open to full-time and part-time University of Suffolk students starting an undergraduate degree programme in 24-25.
+The University of Suffolk Bursary is open to full-time and part-time University of Suffolk students starting an undergraduate degree programme.
 Successful applicants will receive a £500 bursary in each of their three years of study, subject to successful progression.
 Part-time students will receive £500 pro rata per year of study.

 All graduates of the University of Suffolk are entitled to a loyalty reduction on selected postgraduate course fees.
 The Alumni Postgraduate Loyalty Scheme gives a 25% reduction on course fees.